 Smith is involved with the full spectrum of client representation, trials, drafting and prosecution of pre- and post-judgment motions, conducting and managing discovery and depositions, negotiation and drafting of separation agreements, and other agreements submitted to the court.

 Prior to joining the firm, Smith founded her own law firm in 2016 after a 35-year career in private practice and as general counsel of several large public companies.
-Smith’s law firm, with offices in New York City and New Canaan, Conn., focused on commercial and matrimonial matters.
+Smith’s law firm, with offices in New York City and New Canaan, Conn., continues to focus on corporate, commercial and arbitration matters.
 Her firm acted as national claims and settlement counsel for a national retailer and advised several public companies on compliance and governance matters.
-Smith also represented individuals in employment discrimination matters and served as an arbitrator for the American Arbitration Association on its national roster of commercial arbitrators.
+Smith also represents individuals in business formation, succession planning and transactional matters, and continues to serve as an arbitrator for the American Arbitration Association on its national roster of commercial arbitrators.

 In 2003, Smith returned to Connecticut, joining International Paper as senior vice president, general counsel and corporate secretary.
-Smith relocated to Memphis, Tenn. when the Stamford, Conn.-based company moved its headquarters there in 2005.
-In addition to overseeing a 100-person global legal department, she sponsored and participated in pro bono initiatives in the community, and was appointed by the Tennessee Supreme Court to serve on its Access to Justice Commission.
+Smith relocated to Memphis, Tenn. when the Stamford, Conn.-based company moved its worldwide headquarters to Memphis in 2005, and continued to oversee a 100-person global legal department, sponsor and participate in pro bono initiatives in the community, and in 2009 was appointed by the Tennessee Supreme Court to serve as a Commissioner on its Access to Justice Commission.

 Smith graduated from Vassar College with highest honors and highest distinction in her major, economics, was elected to Phi Beta Kappa, and was among the first women to be awarded a Rhodes Scholarship.
-As a Rhodes Scholar, she attended the University of Oxford, earning her master of philosophy degree in economics, and then attended the University of Miami School of Law as a John M. Olin Fellow in Law & Economics, earning a Juris Doctor degree with honors in 1982.
+As a Rhodes Scholar, she attended the University of Oxford, earning a Master of Philosophy degree in economics, and then attended the University of Miami School of Law as a John M. Olin Fellow in Law & Economics, earning a juris doctor degree with honors in 1982.

-Smith is one of the founding directors of BluePath Service Dogs Inc. and recently served as its secretary.
-She is passionate about BluePath’s mission, and the important role this nonprofit organization plays in providing service dogs to children with autism, as well as its ongoing care and support of dogs it places with children and their families.
+Smith was one of the organizers and founding directors of BluePath Service Dogs Inc., a nonprofit organization that trains and provides service dogs to children with autism, as well as ongoing care and support of dogs it places with children and their families.